Skip to content

 File and Directory Structure

-The deployment utilizes the following directory structure for configurations, data, and certificates:
+The deployment utilizes the following directory structure for configuration, data, and certificates:

-• /data/nginx/nginx-certbot.env: Environment file for Certbot.
+• /data/nginx/nginx-certbot.env: Environment file for the Nginx-Certbot service.

 Application Installation Process